When Takahashi discontinued the FS series,

 discontinued, replaced in turn by a brace of 100mm fluorite doublets, but

-that’s a shame because the TSA-102 turned out to be a very different scope from
+that’s a shame because the TSA-102 turned out to be a very different

 At A